-The Medical Laboratory Technician program at Fletcher Technical Community College is a five semester, 64 credit hour program.
-It consists of two semesters of pre-requisite coursework and three semesters of clinical, lab, and medical laboratory theory.
-The prerequisite courses are offered face-to-face and/or online.
+The Medical Laboratory Technician program at Fletcher Technical Community College is a five semester, 65 credit hour program.
+Year-One consists of three semesters of pre-requisite coursework that includes general education coursework, and introductory MLT courses designed to prepare the student for clinical rotations.
+Year-Two consists of two semesters of clinical, lab, and medical laboratory theory along with any remaining general education courses not required for admission into clinical.
+The general education courses are offered face-to-face and/or online.
 The clinical, lab, and theory component of the program are face-to- face only, with the exception of online lecture in the summer semester.
 Classes meet Monday – Friday.

-Fletcher Technical Community College admits a new class into the Medical Laboratory Technician clinical program once a year each summer semester only.
-The application deadline for Summer 2020 is March 5, 2020, at 4:00 PM.
-Specific clinical application and admission requirements can be found in the Summer 2020 Admission Guide.
+Fletcher Technical Community College admits a new class into the Medical Laboratory Technician clinical program once a year each fall semester only.
+Due to curriculum changes, the next clinical cohort will not be admitted until Fall 2022.
+The application deadline for Fall 2022 is March 7, 2022, at 4:00 PM.
+Specific clinical application and admission requirements can be found in the Fall 2022 MLT Admission Guide.
 Students must review the Admission Guide prior to applying to the program.

 Here are a few important things to note regarding applying to the clinical component of the MLT program:

-The following 26 hours of Fletcher Technical Community College’s Curriculum must be completed by the end of the spring semester:
+The following 90 hours of Fletcher Technical Community College’s MLT Curriculum must be completed by the end of the spring semester: